Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/upgradeable-contract.rst

 The parameter for this endpoint takes the new module reference and optionally a name of an entrypoint with parameter to invoke in the upgraded smart contract instance.

 Providing the optional entrypoint can be used for triggering a migration function in the new module.
-This has the benefit of being in the same transaction as the upgrade itself, making the transaction reject reverting the upgrade if the migration failed.
+This has the benefit of being in the same transaction as the upgrade itself, making the transaction revert the upgrade if the migration fails.

 .. code-block:: rust